hotaru08/CS396/README.md

-# CS396
+# CS396 Building a ECS

-CS396 ECS development
+<TODO>: Setup premake to have simple build system